 In addition, our researchers run multiple specialist public facing clinics alongside staff and students within the Aston Eye Clinic.
 Clinics include:

 Our Ophthalmic Technology and Devices Research Centre has been identified as a Centre of Excellence within the College of Health and Life Sciences research portfolio.
 Our work in this area focuses on the development of ophthalmic medical devices, diagnostic instrumentation and treatments for eye disease.

 - Crystalline lens and ocular surface

-Research conducted within this theme is well established, Expertscape has ranked us the world’s leading institution for expertise in presbyopia research (the ageing eye), and 4th in the world for expertise in contact lenses.
+Research conducted within this topic is well established, Expertscape has ranked us the world’s leading institution for expertise in presbyopia research (the ageing eye), and 4th in the world for expertise in contact lenses.
 Our researchers are experts in the technological evaluation of medical devices such as contact lenses and intraocular lenses, treatments such as the management of dry eye and refractive surgery, eye focus and drug delivery to the anterior eye.

 Current areas of expertise and specialities within the group include dry eye, contact lenses, refractive surgery, drug delivery to the anterior eye, intraocular lenses, and eye focus, presbyopia and its management.
-Our research within this theme has been identified as a Centre of Excellence for the College of Health and Life Sciences, leading to the creation of the Ophthalmic Technology and Devices Research Centre, which is the lead centre for the Midlands Ophthalmic Technology Hub.
+Our research within this topic has been identified as a Centre of Excellence for the College of Health and Life Sciences, leading to the creation of the Ophthalmic Technology and Devices Research Centre, which is the lead centre for the Midlands Ophthalmic Technology Hub.